desertwitch/treeball/README.md

 Beware the diff archive contains synthetic `+++` and `---` directories to reflect both additions and removals.

+> **Performance considerations with large archives (500K+ paths):**
+> The external sorting mechanism will off-load excess data to on-disk locations (controllable with `--tmpdir`) to conserve RAM.
+> Ensure that a suitable location is provided (in terms of speed and available space) as such data can peak at multiple gigabytes.
+> If none is provided the intelligent mechanism will try to find one, falling back to the system's default temporary file location.

 #### `treeball list`

 List the contents of a `.tar.gz` tree archive (sorted or unsorted).